- Off road parking

-Four bedrooms: 1 x king-size double (on half landing), 1 x double, 1 x single with additional pull-out stacker, 1 x single.
-Bathroom (on half landing) with roll top bath, basin and WC.
+Four bedrooms: 1 x king-size double (on half landing), 1 x double, 1 x single with pull-out stacker, 1 x single.
+Bathroom (on half landing) with roll-top bath, basin and WC.
 Ground floor bathroom with bath, rain shower over, basin, WC and woodburner.
-Kitchen with breakfast table (seats 6).
+Kitchen with breakfast table.
 Utility.
 Dining room.
 Sitting room with open fire.
 Snug (seats 2) with sofa bed.
-Separate games room with pool table and darts.
+Games room with pool table and darts.

 Oil central heating with open fires.
-Oil Rayburn (available October-March), electric oven, calor gas hob, microwave, fridge/freezer, tumble dryer, 2 x TVs with Freeview, 2 x DVDs, CD/radio, small selection of books, games and DVDs.
-Fuel, power and starter packs for open fires inc. in rent.
+Oil Rayburn (available Oct - Mar), electric oven, Calor gas hob, microwave, fridge/freezer, tumble dryer, 2 x TVs with Freeview, DVD, CD/radio, selection of books, games and DVDs.
+Fuel, power and starter pack for fires inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 4 cars.
 Enclosed rear lawned garden with patio, furniture and games room.
 Walled garden with furniture, plus secret garden at side with small lawn.
 Sorry, no pets and no smoking.
 Shop and pub 1 mile.
 Note: Numerous steps, small narrow stairways and narrow landing, property not suitable for the less mobile.
 Note: There is limited headroom in the king-size double bedroom, care should be taken.
 Note: Owner can offer stabling by prior arrangement.

 - Last minute